Skip to content

 Some facts & figures about HVO100 compared to fossil diesel:

-• 9% fewer emission of nitrogen oxides
+• 9% fewer emissions of nitrogen oxides

-• 30% fewer emission of hydrocarbons
+• 30% fewer emissions of hydrocarbons

-• 24% fewer emission of carbon monoxide
+• 24% fewer emissions of carbon monoxide

 Primagaz Belgium case